Talaash: The Answer Lies Within: Release

 Aamir Khan at audio release of Talaash.

 The film received a U/A certificate from the Censor Board of India.
 Originally scheduled to release in October 2011, the film was postponed to its tentative release date of 1 June 2012.
 Media reports claimed that the reason behind the delay was due to the similarities with Sujoy Ghosh's Kahaani (2012); the director, however, went on to deny the reports.
 On 26 January 2012, along with a digital poster of the film, the first teaser trailer of Talaash: The Answer Lies Within was released in theatres.
 Due to Khan's prior commitment plans with his television show, co-producer Ritesh Sidhwani announced that the film would no longer be able to release on its tentative date as planned and would officially release on 30 November 2012.
 Pre-bookings for Talaash: The Answer Lies Within opened on 25 November 2012 in all multiplexes of India.
 Talaash: The Answer Lies Within was released in 520 screens in overseas markets, a new overseas record for an Aamir Khan starrer; 3 Idiots (2009) was released in 415 screens overseas.
 The estimate for the number of release screens in India is around 2500.

 In February 2012, Reliance Entertainment acquired the distribution rights of the film for ₹900 million whilst its satellite rights were sold for ₹400 million.

 Controversy

 After taking offense at Aamir Khan's TV show Satyamev Jayate (SMJ) for "projecting men in a bad light", several men's rights activists took up cudgels against his film.
 Virag Dhulia, the head of gender studies at a men's rights community center, said "We are not against Talaash: The Answer Lies Within, but Aamir.
 We want to send out the message that he can't portray a negative image of men."
-It is further reported that most of the film was inspired by Rabbit Hole.